ManueGE/November/README.md

 # MGEDateFormatter

-**MGEDateFormatter** provides a set of extensions and to NSDate and NSDateFormatter to build a nice API which simplify the conversion of NSDate to NSString and back.
+**MGEDateFormatter** provides a set of extensions to NSDate and NSDateFormatter to build a nice API which simplify the conversion from NSDate to NSString and back.

 Creating a `NSDateFormatter` is an expensive task.
 For this reason, **MGEDateFormatter** takes care of caching the created `NSDateFormatter` in order to reuse them along the lifecycle of your app.

 ## Installing MGEDateFormatter

-##### Using CocoaPods
+#### Using CocoaPods

-Add one of more of the following to your `Podfile`:
+Add the following to your `Podfile`:

 ````
 pod 'MGEDateFormatter'